Name Author

 Person Title

-Haywood, Eliza Secret histories, novels, and poems.
+Haywood, Eliza Secret histories, novels and poems.
 In four volumes.
 Written by Mrs. Eliza Haywood.
+The second edition.

 Haywood, Eliza A spy on the conjurer: or, a collection of surprising and diverting stories, with merry and ingenious letters.
 By way of memoirs of the famous Mr. Duncan Campbell, demonstrating the astonishing Foresight of that Wonderful Deaf and Dumb Man.
 The Whole being Moral and Instructive.
 Written to my Lord ------- by a Lady, who, for Twenty Years past, has made it her Business to observe all Transactions in the Life and Conversation of Mr. Campbell.
 Revised by Mrs. Eliza Haywood.

-Haywood, Eliza The British recluse: or, the secret history of Cleomira, supposed dead.
+Haywood, Eliza Lasselia: or, the self-abandon'd.
 A novel.
-By Mrs. Eliza Haywood.
+Written by Mrs. Eliza Haywood.

-Haywood, Eliza Love in excess; or the fatal enquiry: a novel.
+Haywood, Eliza Love in excess; or The fatal enquiry, a novel.
 In three parts.
-By Mrs. Eliza Haywood.
+By Mrs. Haywood.
+The Fourth Edition corrected.